-Selected by his peers for inclusion in The Best Lawyers in America© in Commercial Litigation, Banking & Finance Litigation, and Intellectual Property Litigation (1999-2017); "Lawyer of the Year" in Banking & Finance Litigation (2015, 2017)
+Selected by his peers for inclusion in The Best Lawyers in America© in Commercial Litigation, Banking & Finance Litigation, and Intellectual Property Litigation (1999-2021); Greensboro "Lawyer of the Year" in Banking & Finance Litigation (2015, 2017, 2019)

 Recognized in Super Lawyers Business Edition for Business Litigation (2015)

-Recognized by Benchmark Litigation as a "Local Litigation Star" in Antitrust, General Commercial, Intellectual Property, Personal Injury and Securities Law (2016-2017)
+Recognized by Benchmark Litigation as a "Local Litigation Star" in Competition/Antitrust, General Commercial, Intellectual Property, Product Liability and Recall, and Securities Law (2016-2021)

 Member, North Carolina Board of Law Examiners (2011-2013)

 Member, Board of Directors, Weatherspoon Art Museum Association (2009 – 2015)

 Master, Joseph Branch Inn of Court

 Chair, Strategic Planning and Emerging Trends Committee, North Carolina Bar Association (2006-2008)